Darxo/Hardened/README.md

 	- 22-37: Dozens
 	- 38-69: A plethora
 	- 70+: An army
-- You can no longer see the exact number of enemy parties on the world map
+- You can no longer see the exact size of enemy parties on the world map
 - Add settings to control, whether to display Numerals or their actual Ranges

 ### Other Major Changes from Reforged

 - Disable **Veteran Perks**.
 Your brothers no longer gain perk points after Level 11
 - You can no longer swap your weapon with a dagger from your bag for free
+- Attachements no longer randomly spawn on NPCs

 ### Other Major Changes

 - **Night Effect** now causes -3 Vision (down from -2)
 - When you pay compensation on dismissing a brother, he will share 50% of his experience with all remaining brothers.
 Each brother can only receive up to 10% of this shared experience.
 - You can now use **Bandages** to treat injuries during battle that were received at most 1 round ago
-- Attachements no longer randomly spawn on NPCs
 - Add new **Retreat** skill for player characters, which allows you to retreat individual brothers from a battle if they stand on a border tile and are not engaged in melee
 - Add new **Battle Song** skill while holding a **Lute** for applying a temporary Resolve buff to nearby allies
 - Hostile Locations now hide their Defender Line-Up during night